ISECure WS Channel API API Reference

 PUT /session/{Email}/{Mode}/mfacode

-Send SMS Code along with previously received Session token.
+Send MFA Code along with the previously received Session token.
+For SMS MFA use the SMS code; for software-token MFA use the authenticator/TOTP code and echo ChallengeName: SOFTWARE_TOKEN_MFA.
 If Email has not been yet verified, successful login provides only ResponseCode, ResponseText, and an AccessToken that must be used to verify email address.
 If email is already verified and the login succeeds, add the IdToken from the login response as Authorization header in API requests requiring authorization (i.e. pass as parameter to client SDK API calls).
 IdToken expires in ExpiresIn seconds.

 Session parameters